Online Graduate Certificate

 Maine College of Art & Design is accredited by the New England Commission of Higher Education (NECHE).
 The College’s accreditation status was renewed in 2016.

-The New England Commission of Higher Education (NECHE) is the regional accreditation agency for colleges and universities in New England, as well as international schools.
+The New England Commission of Higher Education (NECHE) is the regional accreditation agency for colleges and universities in New England, as well as International schools.
 NECHE accreditation attests to a school's high quality and integrity.

 Accreditation, which is voluntary, indicates that an institution has met an external set of criteria for the programs it offers and adheres to threshold standards as a foundation for academic strength and operational integrity.
 It can be helpful in the transfer of credits from one institution to another.